Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Objects

-Sealed hierarchies can have objects as their subclasses and they also need to be marked as `@Serializable`.
+Sealed hierarchies can have objects as their subclasses, and they also need to be marked as `@Serializable`.
 Let's take a different example with a hierarchy of `Response` classes.

 ```kotlin